 If your infection goes away, you will not be able to pass it on anymore and your blood tests will show that you don’t currently have Hepatitis B, but you had it in the past.

 How do I prevent getting Hepatitis B or passing it on?

-The best way to prevent Hepatitis B is to engage in safer sexual practices.
-As we mentioned before, Hepatitis B is carried by blood, semen and vaginal fluids.
+The best way to prevent it is to engage in safer sexual practices.
+As we mentioned before, it is carried by blood, semen and vaginal fluids.
 Using condoms and dental dams to limit contact with blood and sexual fluids is the best way to protect yourself.

 Another great way to prevent getting Hepatitis B is to get the vaccine.
 Most people get the vaccine as a child, but it is important to get it again as an adult because the power of the immunity has already worn off.